League of Nations: Other bodies

 The Covenant of the League said little about economics.
 Nonetheless, in 1920 the Council of the League called for a financial conference.
 The First Assembly at Geneva provided for the appointment of an Economic and Financial Advisory Committee to provide information to the conference.
-In 1923, a permanent economic and financial organisation came into being.
+In 1923, a permanent Economic and Financial Organisation came into being.
+The existing bilateral treaty regime was integrated into the League where the most-favoured-nation norm was codified and the League took on responsibilities related to international oversight and standardisation.

-Members

-Of the League's 42 founding members, 23 (24 counting Free France) remained members until it was dissolved in 1946.
-In the founding year, six other states joined, only two of which remained members throughout the League's existence.
-Under the Weimar Republic, Germany was admitted to the League of Nations through a resolution passed on 8 September 1926.

-An additional 15 countries joined later.
-The largest number of member states was 58, between 28 September 1934 (when Ecuador joined) and 23 February 1935 (when Paraguay withdrew).

-On 26 May 1937, Egypt became the last state to join the League.
-The first member to withdraw permanently from the League was Costa Rica on 22 January 1925; having joined on 16 December 1920, this also makes it the member to have most quickly withdrawn.
-Brazil was the first founding member to withdraw (14 June 1926), and Haiti the last (April 1942).
-Iraq, which joined in 1932, was the first member that had previously been a League of Nations mandate.

-The Soviet Union became a member on 18 September 1934, and was expelled on 14 December 1939 for invading Finland.
-In expelling the Soviet Union, the League broke its own rule: only 7 of 15 members of the Council voted for expulsion (United Kingdom, France, Belgium, Bolivia, Egypt, South Africa, and the Dominican Republic), short of the majority required by the Covenant.
-Three of these members had been made Council members the day before the vote (South Africa, Bolivia, and Egypt).
-This was one of the League's final acts before it practically ceased functioning due to the Second World War.

 Mandates

-At the end of the First World War, the Allied powers were confronted with the question of the disposal of the former German colonies in Africa and the Pacific, and the several Arabic-speaking provinces of the Ottoman Empire.
-The Peace Conference adopted the principle that these territories should be administered by different governments on behalf of the League – a system of national responsibility subject to international supervision.
-This plan, defined as the mandate system, was adopted by the "Council of Ten" (the heads of government and foreign ministers of the main Allied powers: Britain, France, the United States, Italy, and Japan) on 30 January 1919 and transmitted to the League of Nations.
+At the end of the First World War, the Allied Powers were confronted with the question of the disposal of the former German colonies in Africa and the Pacific, and the several Arabic-speaking provinces of the Ottoman Empire.
+Many British and French leaders wanted to annex colonies of the defeated Central Powers, but U.S. President Woodrow Wilson strongly insisted that instead of annexation, these territories should be assisted under League of Nations supervision in achieving self-governance and eventual independence depending on the inhabitants' choices.
+This proposal conflicted with Britain's interests at the time, as it sought to maintain dominance in the Middle East, protect its oil and trade routes, and limit French influence in the region.

+The Paris Peace Conference compromised with Wilson by adopting the principle that these territories should be administered by different governments on behalf of the League – a system of national responsibility subject to international supervision.
+This plan, defined as the mandate system, was adopted by the "Council of Ten" (the heads of government and foreign ministers of the main Allied Powers: Britain, France, the United States, Italy, and Japan) on 30 January 1919 and transmitted to the League of Nations.

 League of Nations mandates were established under Article 22 of the Covenant of the League of Nations.
 The Permanent Mandates Commission supervised League of Nations mandates, and also organised plebiscites in disputed territories so that residents could decide which country they would join.
 There were three mandate classifications: A, B and C.